-Have you noticed a hole in the package of grain in the pantry and it has small dropping around it?
+Have you noticed a hole in the grain package in the pantry, and it has small droppings around it?
 Have the dog biscuits been taken to be eaten up in the roof?

-Remember, rodents are living in and around your house primarily because there is food and water.
+Remember, rodents live in and around your house primarily because there is food and water.

 If you keep chickens in your garden, you’ll have rats.
-They just love the grain-feed left on the ground.
+They love the grain feed left on the ground.
 Oh, if you have rats in your backyard, you’ll have snakes too!

 One of our experienced technicians will come to your home and assess the problem by identifying the type of rodent and where they are nesting.
 Then we can install a baiting program using the right kind of professional commercial grade bait.
 Much better than what you can purchase at Bunnings.

-It is also important that you reduce the reasons the rodents are scavenging in and around your home before one of our Technicians comes and sets up a baiting program.
-Please read the section of how to get rid of rodents naturally.
+It is also vital that you reduce the reasons the rodents are scavenging in and around your home before one of our Technicians comes and sets up a baiting program.
+Please read the section on how to get rid of rodents naturally.

-These secure cardboard bait boxes are ideal to place up in your roof void.
-We secure the high quality bait by wiring the baits inside the boxes, not allowing the rodents to take the bait out so we can observe the consumption.
+These secure cardboard bait boxes are ideal for placing up in your roof void.
+We secure the high-quality bait by wiring the baits inside the boxes, not allowing the rodents to take the bait out so we can observe the consumption.

-These lock-tight secure bait boxes are ideal to place outside where pets and children might be curious.
+These lock-tight secure bait boxes are ideal for placing outside where pets and children might be curious.
 A secure dark place offers the rodents the ideal place to feed.

 Ways to keep rodents out of your home:

-- Seal all holes.
-Rats can squeeze through spaces as small as 2 cm.
-Use tin plates or strong mesh to cover the holes around pipes and vents.
+- Rats can squeeze through spaces as small as 2 cm.
+Seal all holes.
+Use tin plates or strong mesh to cover the gaps around pipes and vents.
 Steel wool will also work.